nuagenetworks/vspkgenerator/vspkgenerator/vanilla/sdk/go/README.md

-# VSPK
+# go-vspk

-VSPK is a Python SDK for [Nuage VSP Platform](http://www.nuagenetworks.net/products/virtualized-services-platform/)
+go-vspk is a Go SDK for [Nuage VSP Platform](http://www.nuagenetworks.net/products/virtualized-services-platform/)

 Learn how to use it from our [complete documentation](http://nuagenetworks.github.io/sdkdoc/index.html)